Limit the Use of Social Media.

 Problem

-- Social media facilitates the rapid spread of false information, which can influe…: Social media facilitates the rapid spread of false information, which can influence public opinion and elections.
+- Social media facilitates the rapid spread of false information, which can influence public opinion and elections.

-- User data is often collected without sufficient consent and misused for commerci…: User data is often collected without sufficient consent and misused for commercial purposes.
+- User data is often collected without sufficient consent and misused for commercial purposes.

-- The design of social media platforms promotes addictive behavior that causes use…: The design of social media platforms promotes addictive behavior that causes users to spend unhealthy amounts of time online.
+- The design of social media platforms promotes addictive behavior that causes users to spend unhealthy amounts of time online.

-- Social media exacerbates social inequality and harms equal opportunities, as fam…: Social media exacerbates social inequality and harms equal opportunities, as families with lower educational backgrounds can provide less or no education and control over access.
+- Social media exacerbates social inequality and harms equal opportunities, as families with lower educational backgrounds can provide less or no education and control over access.

-- Access to social media in schools reduces educational success, especially for we…: Access to social media in schools reduces educational success, especially for weaker students.
+- Access to social media in schools reduces educational success, especially for weaker students.

 Solution

-- Access to social media is prohibited for youths under 16 years old and violation…: Access to social media is prohibited for youths under 16 years old and violations by operators are penalized with heavy fines.
+- Access to social media is prohibited for youths under 16 years old and violations by operators are penalized with heavy fines.

-- The responsibility for ensuring age-appropriate access lies with the providers.: The responsibility for ensuring age-appropriate access lies with the providers.
+- The responsibility for ensuring age-appropriate access lies with the providers.

-- Comparable to the gambling law, providers are obliged to prevent addiction relat…: Comparable to the gambling law, providers are obliged to prevent addiction related to social media, to take preventive measures (e.g., a popup "You have already spent more than 30 minutes on our socia…
+- Comparable to the gambling law, providers are obliged to prevent addiction related to social media, to take preventive measures (e.g., a popup "You have already spent more than 30 minutes on our social media today"), etc.

 - Smartphones are banned in schools until the age of 16.
 Also during breaks.
-In da…: Smartphones are banned in schools until the age of 16.
-Also during breaks.
 In day schools, also over lunchtime.

-- Schools should better integrate the handling of social media into their teaching…: Schools should better integrate the handling of social media into their teaching.
+- Schools should better integrate the handling of social media into their teaching.

 Benefit

-- Studies show that less time on social media among adolescents is associated with…: Studies show that less time on social media among adolescents is associated with lower rates of depression and anxiety.
+- Studies show that less time on social media among adolescents is associated with lower rates of depression and anxiety.

-- Research suggests that adolescents without nighttime access to social media expe…: Research suggests that adolescents without nighttime access to social media experience better and longer sleep.
+- Research suggests that adolescents without nighttime access to social media experience better and longer sleep.

-- Some studies indicate that less distraction from social media can lead to better…: Some studies indicate that less distraction from social media can lead to better academic performance.
+- Some studies indicate that less distraction from social media can lead to better academic performance.

 - What do children gain? – Being a child.
 Self-esteem.
 Focus.
 Protection.
-Without …: What do children gain? – Being a child.
-Self-esteem.
-Focus.
-Protection.
 Without constant distraction, they can refocus on real life, friendships, and their own strengths.

 - No more peer pressure when everyone is equally excluded.
-This reduces social pre…: No more peer pressure when everyone is equally excluded.
 This reduces social pressure, strengthens self-confidence, and creates space for genuine encounters.